 Stephensons has gained an excellent reputation for defending Nurses and Midwives facing fitness to practise proceedings and we pride ourselves on achieving the best possible results for our clients.
 Our team has experience of dealing with a wide range of cases and the following case studies are examples of our recent work in this area.
-If you are under investigation by the NMC or you have been referred to a hearing, please contact our specialist fitness to practise lawyers on 0203 816 9274 without delay.
+If you are facing proceedings before the Nursing and Midwifery Council please contact our specialist fitness to practise lawyers on 0161 696 6250 without delay.

 Our lawyers acted for a nurse accused of serious misconduct relating to the treatment of a patient with a mental health condition.
 Our client broadly admitted the allegations made by the NMC but disputed many of the underlying facts.
 We entered into negotiations with the NMC regarding a consensual panel determination (CPD).
-The CPD was ultimately agreed and as such our client avoided a hearing before the NMC’s conduct and competence committee.
+The CPD was ultimately agreed and as such our client avoided a fitness to practise hearing.

-Our lawyers acted for a care home manager accused of serious misconduct relating to the treatment of a service user.
-Our client admitted the allegations but denied that their fitness to practise was currently impaired.
-The bundle of documents presented to the conduct and competence committee included excellent references and significant evidence of insight and remediation.
+Our lawyers acted for a care home manager referred to the NMC following a very serious incident in a care home.
+Our client admitted the allegations which were made but denied that their fitness to practise was currently impaired.
+The bundle of documents presented to the committee included excellent references and significant evidence of insight and remediation.
 The committee did not make a finding of impairment and no action was taken against our client’s registration.